 They said he was too safe, that all he did was make the simple pass.
 That he was no Roy Keane.

 Carrick won the league in each of his first three seasons at United, as well as becoming a European champion on that famous night in Moscow.

 It turned out simple but effective passing was exactly what we needed.
 And it’s something we desperately need now.

 In Carrick’s early years, he was unbelievably successful at hitting early, quick balls into the feet of the forwards – most often Wayne Rooney.
 These quick transitions got us going early, set us on the front foot and enabled us to get at the opposition.

-Granted we had pace in that side of 2008 – and a certain Cristiano Ronaldo – but you need to get the ball forward quickly to really utilise that pace.
+Granted we had pace in that side of 2008 – and a certain Cristiano Ronaldo – but you need to get the ball forward quickly to really where to buy cheap viagra in canada utilise that pace.

 The current United set up boasts loads of pace up top in Romelu Lukaku, Marcus Rashford, Antony Martial and Jesse Lingard.
 The trouble is we don’t get the ball to them quickly enough.

 It’s down to Pogba to take up this mantle and hit the forwards much quicker with direct incisive balls.
 No stepovers, no trying to beat a man twice.
 Just fast, simple and effective passing.